 All of our projects are shaped by community members and driven by community interests and demands.
-While a number of such projects are currently ongoing.
-Following are the projects that have been successfully completed in the past.
+A number of our projects are currently ongoing.
+Following are the projects that have been completed in the past.

 We organised this project to bring members from different communities together through Indian and Welsh Art and Culture.
-About 150 people from different parts of Wales, including community members, professional artists and a number of community groups have taken part in this project.
+About 150 people from different parts of Wales, including community members, professional artists, and many community groups, have taken part in this project.
 The final event included recitation, music and dance as per English, Welsh and Bengali traditions.

-There were two workshops followed by the final show at Kings Monkton School Cardiff.
-Mrs Uzo Iwobi, the specialist Policy Adviser of Wales Government, has been present in the function on behalf of Welsh Government.
-Mr Raj K Aggarwal, Honorary Consul of India in Wales, has also kindly attended the function.
-Both, Mrs Iwobi and Mr Aggarwal has appreciated the effort and expressed interests to see this type of initiative in future.
+We have two workshops followed by the final show at Kings Monkton School Cardiff.
+Mrs Uzo Iwobi, the specialist Policy Adviser of Wales Government, has been present in the function.
+Mr Raj K Aggarwal, Honorary Consul of India in Wales, has also kindly attended the programme.
+Both Mrs Iwobi and Mr Aggarwal have appreciated the effort and expressed interest in seeing this type of initiative in the future.

 We carried out the project NAMASTE in 2020.
-The project was funded by the National Lottery Funding Wales.
-About 275 people living mostly in Wales have taken part in workshops, training, seminars, meet-ups and the final production.
-The project has been successfully completed and community members will share the benefits of the project for coming years.
+The National Lottery Fund Wales has funded the project.
+About 275 people living mainly in Wales have participated in workshops, training, seminars, meet-ups and the final production.
+The project ‘NAMASTE’ has been completed, and community members will share the project’s benefits for coming years.

 The project allowed community members to take part actively in regular cultural and heritage events.
 This has resulted in improved community well being, social inclusion and reduction in hatred.
 Following events were organised as parts of the project NAMASTE.

 KIRAN Cymru has organised this event as a part of the project NAMASTE.
-Community members have expressed interests to discuss about some of the characters depicted in MAHABHARATA, one of the two epics of India.
-They have decide to talk about ‘Shakuni’ one of the main characters in the epic.
+Community members have expressed interest in discussing some of the characters depicted in MAHABHARATA, one of the two epics of India.
+They have decided to talk about ‘Shakuni’, one of the main characters in the epic.

-The event included workshop, research and discussion among community members over two afternoons.
+The event included a workshop, research and discussion among community members over two afternoons.
 About 15 people have joined the event from different parts of Wales.
-We have given a synopsis of the writing to everyone, so that they can come prepared to the event.
-It was a very successful event and all of the participants were very happy.
+We have given a synopsis of the writing to everyone to come prepared for the event.
+It was a very successful event, and all of the participants were very happy.

 We carried on this project as a part of the project NAMASTE.
 Cardiff Theatre is the multicultural theatre team of KIRAN Cymru.
 There are about 20 participants from Indian, Bangladeshi, Pakistani, German, British White communities who have performed a stage play called ‘A Murder in Silence’.
 The play was written and directed by Anirban Mukhopadhyay and was staged in YMCA Cardiff.

-The participants have rehearsed for almost 6 months at Kings Monkton School over the weekends.
+The participants have rehearsed for almost six months at Kings Monkton School over the weekends.
 They were asked to bring their family and friends.
-So it was a good opportunity for community inclusion.
+So it was an excellent opportunity for community inclusion.

-We have organised a number of community dining as part of the project NAMASTE.
-People from different communities have joined over cooked meal while discussing their respective culture and heritage with others.
+We have organised several community dinings as part of the project NAMASTE.
+People from different communities have joined over a cooked meal while discussing their respective cultures and heritage.

-These events have brought people from different communities together, including Indian, Bangladeshi, Pakistani, Somalian, African, Nepalese etc. Community members were able to connect with each other and make new friends.
+These events have brought people from different communities together, including Indian, Bangladeshi, Pakistani, Somalian, African, Nepalese etc. Community members were able to connect and make new friends.
 These were unique befriending opportunities for the community members.
-As a result these events have improved wellbeing and reduced social isolation.
+As a result, these events have improved wellbeing and reduced social isolation.

 About 20 authors and writers and 40 audiences have participated in the event.
 People were delighted to connect with their friends.
-There is high demands for this type of event.
+There are high demands for this type of event.

-We have organised Diversity day in 2019 to celebrate social diversities and uphold the positive effects of different culture and communities in our society.
-About 275 people, living mostly in Wales, from Indian, Somalian, Nigerian, Bangladeshi, Pakistani, South African, Latin American backgrounds, have taken part in the event.
+We organised Diversity day in 2019 to celebrate social diversities and uphold the positive effects of different cultures and communities in our society.
+About 275 people, mainly living in Wales, from Indian, Somalian, Nigerian, Bangladeshi, Pakistani, South African, Latin American backgrounds, have taken part in the event.
 The event included cultural performances by professional artists representing different forms of Art, Culture and Heritage.

 We have received a best wishes letter from Ms Jane Hutt AM Deputy Minister and Chief Whip.
-Notable dignitaries those who have attended the function included, Mr Raj K Aggarwal, OBE, DL, Honorary Consul of India in Wales, Mrs Uzo Iwobi, Specialist Equality Adviser of Welsh Government, Mrs Bet Davies, Deputy Lieutenant, representatives from Royal Navy and Royal Airforce, Representative from the Lottery Funding.
-This event has brought people from different backgrounds together, engaged them through interesting and meaningful interaction and educated them about socio-cultural diversities present in Wales.
+Among the notable dignitaries, Mr Raj K Aggarwal, OBE, DL, Honorary Consul of India in Wales, Mrs Uzo Iwobi, Specialist Equality Adviser of Welsh Government, Mrs Bet Davies, Deputy Lieutenant, representatives from Royal Navy and Royal Airforce, Representative from the Lottery Funding have attended the function.
+This event has brought people from different backgrounds together, engaged them through meaningful interaction and educated them about social diversities present in Wales.

 KIRAN Cymru organised Cardiff Theatre Festival in 2019 May.
-Theatre groups from Bristol, Netherlands have participated in the programme along with our own theatre group, Cardiff Theatre.
+Theatre groups from Bristol, Netherlands, have participated in the programme and KIRAN Cymru’s theatre group, Cardiff Theatre.
 There were other Wales based organisations performed in the festival.

-About 150 people have joined the final event including performers and audience.
+About 150 people have joined the final event, including performers and the audience.
 The groups prepared for the show for almost six months.

 KIRAN Cymru has run a Tabla class in Cardiff to give lessons in Tabla playing.
 The lessons were free and voluntarily given by Anirban Muhopadhyay.
 The academy has to stop because of COVID 19 pandemic.
-However, we plan to restart Tabla tuition in near future.
+However, we plan to restart Tabla tuition soon.

-KIRAN Cymru organised Saree Day to raise awareness about South East Asian culture and heritage among local communities.
-Ladies along with their husband and children were invited to the event.
-One free Saree was given to each lady participants.
+KIRAN Cymru organised Saree Day to raise awareness about South-East Asian culture and heritage among local communities.
+Ladies, along with their husbands and children, were invited to the event.
+One free Saree was given to each lady participant.
 They all put on Saree, had snacks along with their family and friends.

-About a families including adults and children have taken part in the event which took place at the Kings Monkton School, Cardiff.
+About 25 families, including adults and children, took part in the event at the Kings Monkton School, Cardiff.

-KIRAN Cymru organised Indo-Cymru student conference involving students from Delhi Public School, Newtown, Kolkata and Kings Monkton School, Cardiff.
-There were a number of panelists from different walks of life, such as Solicitor, Faith Leaders, representative of Government.
-The students of both schools have had the opportunities to ask questions on subjects like, immigration, human rights etc. to the panelists.
+KIRAN Cymru organised an Indo-Cymru student conference involving students from Delhi Public School, Newtown, Kolkata and Kings Monkton School, Cardiff.
+Several panellists from different walks of life, such as Solicitor, Faith Leaders, representatives of Government.
+The students of both schools have had the opportunities to ask questions on immigration, human rights etc.

 The students of the Indian school have joined the conference through skype.
-Neil Mukerji, an year 10 student of Kings Monkton School has chaired the conference.
-Mr Paul Dear, the then Chair of Welsh Government Equality Team has attended the conference and praised the initiative as appropriate and most needed.
+Neil Mukerji, the then year 10 student of Kings Monkton School, has chaired the meeting.
+Mr Paul Dear, the then Chair of the Welsh Government Equality Team, has attended the conference and praised the initiative as appropriate and most needed.

-KIRAN Cymru often organises outreach event to connect to local community members.
-One of such events were organised at the Splot Market, Cardiff.
-We have set up a tea stall offering free tea and coffee to the public.
+KIRAN Cymru often organises outreach events to connect to local community members.
+One of such events was organised at the Splot Market, Cardiff.
+We have set up a tea stall offering complimentary tea and coffee to the public.

-It was an unique experience to talk to community members about the importance of diversity in our society.
+It was a unique experience to talk to community members about the importance of diversity in our society.

-KIRAN Cymru organised a Bengali Cultural event in 2018 including its own theatre group from Cardiff and other cultural groups from Cardiff, Bristol and surrounding areas.
+KIRAN Cymru organised a Bengali Cultural event in 2018 including its homegrown theatre group from Cardiff and other cultural groups from Cardiff, Bristol and surrounding areas.

 There were dance, songs and theatre performances in the programme.

-KIRAN Cymru has been officially inaugurated in 2018 at Pierhead Building Cardiff.
-The opening ceremony has been attended by many dignitaries, community leaders and social activists, notable among them were Mrs Uzo Iwobi the then CEO and founder of Race Council Cymru, Ms Jenny Rathbone, AM and Mr Mark Isherwood, AM., Mr Raj K Aggarwal, OBE, DL Honorary Consul for India in Wales, Mr Paul Norton, Principal Kings Monkton School and Trustee KIRAN Cymru.
+KIRAN Cymru was officially inaugurated in 2018 at Pierhead Building Cardiff.
+The opening ceremony has been attended by many dignitaries, community leaders, and social activists, notable among them were Mrs Uzo Iwobi, the then CEO and founder of Race Council Cymru, Ms Jenny Rathbone, AM and Mr Mark Isherwood, AM., Mr Raj K Aggarwal, OBE, DL Honorary Consul for India in Wales, Mr Paul Norton, Principal Kings Monkton School and Trustee KIRAN Cymru.
 About 150 people from all over Wales have attended the event.